 Test that you can squeeze it together into a pliable dough.
 Add a tiny bit more water and process again if it's too dry, or if it's ok then remove the blade, bring the dough together and turn out onto a floured surface.

-Use a cookie cutter, mason jar lid or the top of a mug or glass to cut 16 rounds big enough to go in each hole and come up the sides (if you are using a muffin tin then you can either make the pies extra deep or you can just use enough pastry in each one to go half way up the sides.
-If you make them extra deep you won't get 16).
+Use a cookie cutter, mason jar lid or the top of a mug or glass to cut rounds big enough to go in each hole and come up the sides.

 Once the oven is to temperature remove the pies from the fridge and place in the hot oven.

-Remove from the oven and prise out gently.
-I found using a little knife the easiest way to loosen up around the edge if necessary and pop them out.
+Remove from the oven and allow to cool for about 10 minutes before prising out gently.
+I found using a little silicone spatula the easiest way to loosen up around the edge if necessary and pop them out.

 If you don't have a shallow bun pan or a mince pie pan then you can use a standard muffin pan, or buy individual tin foil cases.
 If you don't have any powdered sugar or prefer not to use it then you can sprinkle the top of the mince pies with some granulated sugar BEFORE baking them.
 It makes them look pretty and adds little texture too.When calculating the nutritional information I could only find mincemeat which had suet as an ingredient.
 If you use my mincemeat recipe it contains no suet so the calories and fat content will be a bit less.